Originally published in November 2013; updated September 2022.

 Growers harvest pears once they are mature, but in the pear world, maturity means the fruit is not fully ripened.
 If growers allowed pears to ripen on the tree, the core of the fruit would breakdown.
 This causes an unappetizing mushy or mealy texture when they arrive at grocery stores (and no one wants that!).
 Harvesting pears at the right pressures leads to fruit that will ripen to good quality.
 At Stemilt, we do just that and cool them immediately after harvest in order to deliver premium pears to your stores.

-The most common question we get from is “how do you ripen pears?”
+The most common question we get is “how do you ripen pears?” or “how do you know when a pear is ripe?”
 Indeed, ripening a pear can be tricky due to the fact that most pears do not change color as they ripen, and pears are typically close to – but not quite ripe – when you purchase them at the store.

 How To Ripen Pears: In a Brown Paper Bag